-Ordained ministry takes place in a variety of contexts, some which are unsupervised, varied, and demanding and where there is a highly visible public role both within and without the faith community.
-The ordained person must work with the needy and vulnerable of society in such a manner that trust and pastoral integrity of the relationship are never compromised.
-It is essential, therefore, that the Diocese makes every effort to ensure the people who are called to this ministry are able to cope with this responsibility and trust.
+Ordained ministry takes place in a variety of contexts, some which are unsupervised, varied and demanding, and where there is a highly visible public role both within and outside the faith community.
+The ordained person must work with the needy and vulnerable of society in such a manner that trust and the pastoral integrity of the relationship are never compromised.
+It is essential, therefore, that the Diocese makes every effort to make sure the people who are called to this ministry are able to cope with this responsibility and trust.

 This process includes:

-- Participating in 3 psychosexual assessment sessions with one of the approved psychologists, and
+- Participating in 3 psychosexual assessment sessions with one of the approved psychologists

 - Other appropriate assessment procedures as recommended.

 For more information, please contact the Rev. Richard Dentinger, Director of Human Resources, 416-363-6021, ext.
 232 (1-800-668-8932).